Piyush-ag/RAG-chat/README.md

 **Query Expansion** – Use **synonyms and keyword expansion** to improve search relevance.
 **Optimized Chunking** – Experiment with **semantic chunking** rather than fixed-size segmentation for better retrieval efficiency.

----

-Let me know if you need further modifications! 🚀